Phu-trieu24/Final-Task---IoT-Pipeline---Smart-Temperature-System/edge_simulation/README.md

 3. Functions
     1. `read_temperature` - Convert raw unsigned 16-bit value to voltage scale 0 - Max voltage.
     2. `dlog` - Debug log.
 Similar to print, but the behaviour can be changed later.
-    3. `sendData` - Constructs and sends GET request containing data in query parameters
+    3. `sendData` - Constructs and sends data in HTTP get request containing data in query parameters,
-    4. `connectWifi` - Sets Wifi Module to connect AP.
-Shows process and returns WLAN object
+    4. `connectWifi` - This function connects Pico W to wireless AP(Access Point) Connection process is shown in console.
+After succesful connection, the function shows LAN IP(ifconfig) if debuggin is on.
     5. `main` - Completes rest of the initialization and starts routine (main-loop)

 ## Wiring schematic